Proteus Fund Inc

 -

-Build relationships proactively: With most funds operating on invitation-only or relationship-based models, attend sector events where Proteus staff participate, connect with current grantees, and use the contact forms on specific program pages to introduce your work before formal opportunities arise.
+Build relationships proactively: With most funds operating on invitation-only or relationship-based models, attend sector events where Proteus staff participate, connect with current grantees, and use the contact forms on specific programme pages to introduce your work before formal opportunities arise.

 -